SOURCE: Southern Illinoisan

 by Greg Bailey

-Lynching and mob terrorism against African Americans have never been a strictly southern phenomenon as a bloody incident from southern Illinois's histrory reveals.
+Lynching and mob terrorism against African Americans have never been strictly southern phenomena, as a bloody incident from southern Illinois's histrory reveals.

 SOURCE: Huffington Post